ktta/gprintf/README.md

 currently replaced by the 'X' character.
 The POSIX specification says that such characters should result in the EILSEQ error.

+## Future Work

-The glibc extension '%m' can be quite useful.
-An integer counterpart '%M' could also be implemented.
-It is also supported by musl according to the manual page.
+The glibc/musl extension '%m' can be quite useful.
+An mnemonic counterpart '%M' could also be implemented.

+A couple of formatters for printing dates and times would be extremely useful.

+A 'transport float' format could be nice.
+It would consist of a sign, a hexadecimal integer and an exponent (base 2).
+Such an output could potentially be parsed by existing tools.

+Generic printers could be registered and then used as ("%lpNAME!", ptr).

+Precision for strings should in fact specify characters, not bytes.
+This would apply to both multibyte strings and wide strings.

 ## References